 My fellow Christian what sacrifices are you making?
 How are you making a difference?
 Have empathy for others and give cheerfully without expecting anything in return.
-Be imitators of Jesus who showed compassion to the poor.
+Be an imitator of Christ who displayed a great amount of love and compassion for the poor.

 Hebrews 13:16 Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.

 Deuteronomy 15:11 For there will never cease to be poor in the land.
 Therefore I command you, “You shall open wide your hand to your brother, to the needy and to the poor, in your land.”

 1 Corinthians 16:1-2 Now about the collection for the Lord’s people: Do what I told the Galatian churches to do.
 On the first day of every week, each one of you should set aside a sum of money in keeping with your income, saving it up, so that when I come no collections will have to be made.

 Acts 20:35 And I have been a constant example of how you can help those in need by working hard.
 You should remember the words of the Lord Jesus: “It is more blessed to give than to receive.”

 Psalm 112:5-6 Good will come to those who are generous and lend freely, who conduct their affairs with justice.
 Surely the righteous will never be shaken; they will be remembered forever.

 Psalm 41:1 For the choir director: A psalm of David.
 Oh, the joys of those who are kind to the poor!
 The LORD rescues them when they are in trouble.

 Proverbs 11:25 A generous person will prosper; whoever refreshes others will be refreshed.